terminalcloud/apps/docs/piwigo.md

 Just spin up your Terminal based on this snapshot.
 Access the admin section by clicking to "Piwigo Admin login" and access with the credentials provided (see below).

+Once you're logged as admin, go to the Administration area to customize your site.

 ### Credentials